(Alt)coins, tokens & Co. – the secret weapons of a block chain platform

 So the company decided to consolidate the three products xRapid, xCurrent and xVia into a single offering called RippleNet.
 This move may expand the use of XRP digital assets as a form of cash remittance.
 All banks that previously used the xCurrent product will automatically join RippleNet.

 Fast and low-cost transactions have often been one of the few truly useful deployment scenarios for crypto currencies.
 Ripple has bought the American money transfer company MoneyGram International, Inc. from Dallas, Texas, and expects to get a bargain from classic banks.

 Without a special unique selling point, however, the enthusiasm for the XRP coin and the associated RippleNet network has cooled down.
 But in search of a use case, Ripple apparently does not give up.
-With the purchase of MoneyGram for 30 million US dollars (Reuters: June 17, 2019), the company is trying to remain relevant.
+With the purchase of MoneyGram for 30 million US dollars, the company is trying to remain relevant.

 Although RippleNet’s XRP Coin does not have a unique selling point in terms of fast and low-cost transactions, it does seem to be attracting some interest in the financial industry.
 Ripple now has over 200 customers.

 Ripple’s attempt to challenge the legacy banking system with the Crypto-Coin XRP has proven to be a difficult undertaking.
 However, Ripple has achieved some success with RippleNet and XRP.
 However, a real breakthrough is yet to come.

 “Tokenization” of the Digital Transformation